Cimabue’s Celebrated Madonna carried in Procession through the Streets of Florence

-“Cimabue’s Celebrated Madonna is carried in Procession through the Streets of Florence” by Frederic Leighton, is a massive painting measuring more than two metres tall and more than five metres wide.
+The painting “Cimabue’s Celebrated Madonna carried in Procession through the Streets of Florence” as created by Frederic Leighton is massive, measuring more than two metres tall and more than five metres wide.
 The painting shows a scene from the 13th-century procession of an altarpiece of the Madonna and Child through the streets of Florence.
 The detailed description was provided by a 16th-century historian Giorgio Vasari’s.

 The Madonna is being carried from the studio of the artist Cimabue to the church of Santa Maria Novella.
 Cimabue himself is depicted immediately in front of the Madonna wearing a laurel wreath.
 He is followed by a group including several leading Florentine artistic figures of the day and on horseback at the right edge of the image, the King of Naples, Charles of Anjou.

-The Madonna depicted, seen at a very narrow-angle in the centre of the painting, is actually not by Cimabue.
-This error is the result of the misattributions of this altarpiece which lasted into Leighton’s time, a mistake which was not corrected until 1889.
+The Madonna depicted, as seen from a very narrow-angle in the centre of the painting, is actually not by Cimabue.
+This error is the result of the miss-attributions of this altarpiece which lasted past Leighton’s time, a mistake which was not corrected until 1889.

 It is a beautiful painting, quite reminding one of a Paul Veronese, so bright and full of light.